Difference Between AMD vs Nvidia

-Started its operation in California US in the late 1960s as a secondary chip producer and manufacturing Ram and registers.
-Designed its first product Am9080 in 1975 pitted against Intel 8080 and later entered into an agreement with Intel as second source manufacturer in 1980.
+It started its operation in California, US, in the late 1960s as a secondary chip producer and manufacturing Ram and registers.
+Designed its first product, Am9080, in 1975, pitted against Intel 8080 and later entered into an agreement with Intel as a second source manufacturer in 1980.
 In the 1990s it produced Am386 to compete with Intel.

-The big breakthrough came in 2006 for AMD in the form acquisition of Graphic processor company ATI technologies that gave them GPU chip brand identity and later in 2008 a manufacturing company Global foundries was a spin-off for manufacturing.
+The big breakthrough came in 2006 for AMD in the form of acquisition of the Graphic processor company ATI technologies that gave them a GPU chip brand identity and later in 2008 a manufacturing company Global foundries was a spin-off for manufacturing.
 These two major activities helped AMD to establish itself as a chip manufacturer.
-Then onwards it focused on Graphics and computing chips.
+Then onwards, it focused on Graphics and computing chips.

-Titan V, Quadro GV100, and RTX2080GPUs are their releases in 2017-18.
-Nvidia has a presence in high-end workstation also laptops also.
+Titan V, Quadro GV100, and RTX2080GPUs were their releases in 2017-18.
+Nvidia has a presence in high-end workstations also laptops also.

 Key Differences Between AMD vs Nvidia